9 Band DXCC, 5 Band WAZ(183), Challenge 2140+, 160m WAZ(30), VUCC, FOC #1967

 I was first licensed at the age of 14 as WN3AYT (Novice) in January 1955 in the Pittsburgh, PA area.
 After college I married my wife Gloria (now married 49 yrs) and in 1972 we moved to North Carolina and I was issued K4JJW (20wpm Extra).
 Our two children, Stacy and Steve, are grown and we are now retired in Fairfield Harbour, New Bern, NC after a career in the electrical equipment industry.Fairfield Harbour is a boating and recreational community on the Neuse River estuary.

-Home brew wire tensioners solved my wire breakage problems and keep my Lazy H and two inverted L's nicely tensioned between their support trees.
-The tensioners have continuously variable tension and can be adjusted to any desired tension between 15 and 50 pounds.
-They are calibrated at 5 or 10 pound intervals with colored calibration markers that are used to set the static tension to the desired level.
+Vari-Ten wire tensioners solved my wire sag problems and keep my Lazy H and two inverted L's nicely tensioned between their support trees without a counter weight.
+The tensioners function as in-line shock absorbers.
+They have continuously variable tension and can be adjusted to any desired tension between 15 and 50 pounds.
+They're calibrated at 5 or 10 pound intervals with colored calibration markers that are used to set the static tension and sag to the desired level.
 Static tension is set by pulling on the halyard to the desired tension and tie it off at ground level.
-They keep the antennas nicely tensioned when the wind blows and the support trees sway.
+They keep the antennas nicely tensioned in wind gusts when the support trees sway.
 In my restricted neighborhood the tensioners eliminated the need for pulleys and unsightly counterweights.They also allowed me to increase the height of the antennas to the very top of the tree canopy where they hide in the foliage and branches.
-When the wind blows and the trees sway the tensioners go "balls out" and take up the sway distance while minimizing wire sag and wire movement.
+When the wind blows and the trees sway the tensioners go "balls out" and take up the sway distance and protect the antennas.

 I'm having fun chasing dx with the wire antennas.
 It's definately a new challenge compared to the 4 el.
 Quad at 80' that I had a while back at a previous QTH.
 Since erecting the wire antennas several years ago, I've earned 9 band DXCC including the 160, 30, 17 and 12m endorsements, plus my DXCC Challenge Award at the 2140+ level.exclusively with the wires.
 Dxing can be fun and rewarding with just a wire antenna, especially during the solar minimum.
 Other interests include boating and community volunteer work.
 I answer all direct QSLs 100% and LOTW.
 73's and good dxing.